nineflowAmin/daniel-kereama.github.io/_posts/2025-11-28-what-building-multi-agent-ai-system-taught-me.md

 This led to Nineflow's **Emergent Memory Architecture** — the system learns as a whole, not as isolated agents.

 ![A visual representation of memory as a central organizing force, with agents connected through shared memory, showing patterns and learning emerging from the collective]({{ '/assets/images/' | append: page.post_slug | append: '/emergent-memory.jpg' | relative_url }})
-*Image prompt: "A visual representation of memory as a central organizing force, with AI agents connected through shared memory networks, showing patterns and learning emerging from the collective intelligence, neural network visualization style"*

 ## 8. Multi-Agent Systems Are a New Paradigm